tianqi-infra/terraform-provider-clickhousedbops/docs/resources/database.md

 - `cluster_name` (String) Name of the cluster to create the database into.
 If omitted, the database will be created on the replica hit by the query.
 This field must be left null when using a ClickHouse Cloud cluster.
-Should always be set when hitting a cluster with more than one replica.
+Should be set when hitting a cluster with more than one replica.
 - `comment` (String) Comment associated with the database

 ### Read-Only